Pediatric Eye Exam in Gonzales

 Just like adults, children can also experience many eye health issues and vision problems.
 To detect these issues early in a child’s life, a children’s eye exam is essential.
-Getting proper care will help prevent problems from advancing as the child ages.
-At our eye care center in Gonzales, we offer children’s eye care services to examine, diagnose, and treat the eye health needs of children in grades K-12.
+Getting proper care will help prevent problems from advancing as the child gets older.

 Children—and especially young children—are not always able to communicate about problems with their sight, making eye health issues challenging to detect.
 Problems that go undiagnosed can be progressive and have the potential to negatively impact a child’s life as they grow up.
 As such, it is important for your child to see an eye doctor regularly for pediatric eye exams.